Poland Part III: Day 1

 The Kaddish is a prayer recited in memory of those who have died.
 My family has been saying Kaddish all over Poland.
 We recited the prayer outside my grandfather’s house in Sochaczew, at the town cemetery, at the monument to the Warsaw ghetto, at the spot in Warsaw where my grandfather’s entire family was shot by Nazi police.

 On Friday night, we said Kaddish yet again.
 But this time it was during a Shabbat service, with a Jewish community that is very much alive.
 My father gave the sermon.
-We prayed together, we sang together, we drank together.
+We prayed together, we sang together, we raised our glasses together.
+We said L’Chaim – To Life.
 We are still here.